Alfred-Jijo/Alfred-Jijo.github.io/_posts/2025-12-14-multi-language-projects.md

 ## The Two Approaches

 We usually see this interplay manifest in two distinct ways.
-Sometimes, Python acts as the host, reaching out to C for raw speed—a technique known as **Extending**.
+Sometimes, Python acts as the host, reaching out to C for raw speed a technique known as **Extending**.
 This is the secret sauce behind libraries like NumPy and TensorFlow.

 Other times, the relationship is flipped.
 A heavy C application invites an interpreter inside to handle logic and configuration, known as **Embedding**.